Moutoa Floodgates

 Upgrade works

-After over six decades of service with minimal upgrades, the latest investigation into the condition of the gates revealed that some electrical, mechanical and structural upgrades are required to ensure effective and successful operation of the floodgates.
+After over six decades of service with minimal upgrades, an investigation into the condition of the gates revealed some electrical, mechanical and structural upgrades were required to ensure effective and successful operation of the floodgates.

 Upgrades began with the successful installation and switch-over to a new electrical system in October 2024.
-The remaining upgrades are being undertaken in stages to maintain service levels as close to regular operation as possible.
-Flood modelling has also been undertaken to assess potential impacts of more severe flooding and determine necessary flood contingency plans should adverse weather hit the area while upgrades are underway.
+The remaining upgrades were undertaken in stages to maintain service levels as close to regular operation as possible.
+Flood modelling was also completed to assess potential impacts of more severe flooding and determine necessary flood contingency plans should adverse weather hit the area while upgrades are underway.

 One of the new H-structure poles.